wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_multiple.md

 to strengthen (or weaken!) our claims.

 **[A.3.3.p2.1]** We have said in previous modules that a good idea is likely to prioritize long tasks.
-Consider a master-worker setup in which workers are all identical (i.e., they are *homogeneous*) and tasks have negligible input size but a wide range of work amounts, so that task execution times on the workers are in the [1 sec, 10 sec] range.
+Consider a coordinator-worker setup in which workers are all identical (i.e., they are *homogeneous*) and tasks have negligible input size but a wide range of work amounts, so that task execution times on the workers are in the [1 sec, 10 sec] range.